dmikey/swim-client-js/README.md

 #### mapDownlink.clear()

-Removes all entries from the downlinked map state and the remote map lane.
+Removes all entries from the downlinked map state, as well as the remote map lane.
 Returns `this`.

 #### mapDownlink.keys()